PennLINC/qsiprep/docs/installation.rst

         --ignore fieldmaps \
         --fs-license-file /opt/freesurfer/license.txt

-If you are running Freesurfer as part of QSIPrep, you will need to mount your Freesurfer license.txt file when invoking ``docker`` ::
+If you are running Freesurfer as part of *QSIPrep*, you will need to mount your Freesurfer license.txt file when invoking ``docker`` ::

     $ docker run -ti --rm \